 Bridgeport: Building Bridges

-Based on these results and the continuing conversations our Conservation Outreach Manager, Reggy St. Fortcolin, has with Bridgeport residents, organizations, and other stakeholders, we know that our Building Bridges Outreach Program is on the right track.
+Based on the successful results our Conservation Outreach Director, Reggy St. Fortcolin, has had with Bridgeport residents, organizations, and other stakeholders, we know that our Building Bridges Outreach Program is on the right track.
 For the past two years, we have engaged over 600 people in Bridgeport in nature-based hikes, workshops, and activities.
 In 2023 alone we coordinated 25 different events with various groups, organizations, and partners across the city.
 These activities included beekeeping, birdwatching, blueberry picking, seed sowing, nature hikes, and wellness focused events such as our awe walk and mindfulness hikes.
 We met some owls, caught and released some fish, planted Miyawaki forests and pollinator gardens, and together engaged in the natural world around us in every way possible.
-For 2024, not only will we continue to provide these nature-based experiences for Bridgeport but we will continue to build and develop relationships and partnerships around the city and look for every opportunity, like the Miyawaki Forest and Buffers for Bridgeport projects, to improve the environment for our Bridgeport neighbors and community.
+Going forward, we will continue to provide these nature-based experiences for Bridgeport and we will continue to build and develop relationships and partnerships around the city and look for every opportunity, like the Miyawaki Forest and Buffers for Bridgeport projects, to improve the environment for our Bridgeport neighbors and community.

 In 2024 we received the Excellence in Community Engagement Award for our work in Bridgeport from the Connecticut Land Conservation Council.